nginxinc/mra-photoresizer/README.md

 ## Building a Customized Docker Image
 The Dockerfile for the PhotoResizer service is based on the openjdk:8-jdk-slim image, and installs NGINX open source or NGINX Plus.
-Note that NGINX Plus includes feature which make discovery of other services possible, include additional load balancing algorithms, create persistent SSL/TLS connections, and provide advanced health check functionality.
+Note that NGINX Plus includes features which make discovery of other services possible, include additional load balancing algorithms, create persistent SSL/TLS connections, and provide advanced health check functionality.

 Please refer to the comments in the [Dockerfile](Dockerfile "Dockerfile") for details about each command which is